WOODS: Benchmarks for Out-of-Distribution Generalization in Time Series: Real-world datasets

 Appendix~\ref{appendix:cap} provides more information about the dataset.

-\subsection{SEDFx: Sleep Classification across age groups}
+\subsection{SEDFx: Sleep classification across age groups}

-In clinical settings, we train a model on the data gathered from a limited number of patients and hope this model will generalize to unseen patients in the future~\cite{worstgroup_subpopulation}.
-However, this generalization between observed patients in the training dataset and new patients at the test time is not guaranteed.
-Distributional shifts caused by shifts in patient demographics (e.g., age, gender, and ethnicity) can cause the model to fail.
-We study these patient demographic shifts with the SEDFx dataset (Figure~\ref{fig:sedfx_description_main}).
+In clinical settings, we train a model on the data gathered from a limited number of patients and hope this model will generalize to new patients in the future~\cite{worstgroup_subpopulation}.
+However, this generalization between observed patients in the training dataset and new patients is not guaranteed.
+Distribution shifts caused by shifts in patient demographics (e.g., age, gender, and ethnicity) can cause the model to fail.
+We study age demographic shift with the SEDFx~\cite{sedfx,physionet} dataset (Figure~\ref{fig:sedfx_main_body}).

 We consider the sleep classification task from EEG measurements.
-The labels are six sleep stages (Awake, Non-REM 1-2-3-4, and REM) labeled by experts in the field.
-The data comes from five age groups, which act as our Source-domains.
-The goal is to generalize to an unseen age demographic.
-As a whole, the dataset is composed of 238712 recordings of 30 seconds each from four EEG channels gathered on 100 participants.
+The dataset has four source domains, where each domain contains data from participants of a certain age group.
+The goal is to generalize to unseen age groups.

 Appendix~\ref{appendix:sedfx} provides more information about the dataset.